The Symbols of Ireland and their Significance in the Irish Culture Explained

 Again, the cultures of the modern world perceive mermaids as creatures with an upper human body and fish tails.
 We are unsure of where this mermaid’s belief first originated, but such an appearance was not among the symbols of Ireland.
 However, this is not the case with the Irish version of mermaids.
 They are basically human beings that travel through the ocean with a cape.
 The appearance of the cape differs from one region to another.
 One half believes the cape is red and made from feathers, while others believe it to be a seal-skin cloak.

-In Scottish cultures, Merrows are believed to be shapeshifters.
+In Scottish cultures as we have mentioned, Merrows are believed to be shapeshifters called selkies.
 They are human beings that have the ability to shed their skin and turn into seals.

 Leprechauns are a popular legend all around the world.
-Yet, it remains one of the prominent symbols of Ireland.
-The little fairy-like creature made its first debut in the Gaelic folklore, making it popular in Ireland and Scotland.
-Just like we previously mentioned, they are famous for having pots of gold.
-They usually tell their catchers to go find those pots by tracking down the end of the rainbows.
-The legend of the leprechauns invoked the rainbows to be among important symbols of Ireland.
+It remains one of the prominent symbols of Ireland.
+The little fairy-like creature made its first debut in Gaelic folklore, making him popular in Ireland and Scotland.
+Just like we previously mentioned, Leprechauns are famous for having pots of gold.
+They usually tell their catchers to go find these pots by tracking down the end of the rainbows.
+The legend of the leprechauns invoked the rainbows to be among the most important symbols of Ireland.

-More characteristics of the Leprechauns include loving music and dancing.
+More characteristics of the Leprechauns include their love of music and dancing.
 They are also popular for being the world’s best shoe menders.
 In fact, they can be quite fun sometimes as they love performing all types of pranks.
 However, that does not change their sly nature which they are famous for.

-Have we said that leprechauns are capable of granting wishes?
+Have we mentioned that leprechauns are capable of granting wishes?
 Well, they are actually some type of fairies that belonged to the Tuatha de Danann before becoming the Sidhe.
 However, they only became popular after being sent to the Underworld.
-Nonetheless, they aren’t typical types of fairies; they don’t have pixie dust and so.
+Nonetheless, they aren’t typical types of fairies; they don’t have pixie dust or wings.
 In fact, they are ones that enjoy causing damage and engaging in destructive behaviours.
-Even their story in the folklore states that they were exiled for their unforgivable deeds.
+Even their story in folklore states that they were exiled for their unforgivable deeds.

-According to the folklore, if a human was capable of capturing a Leprechaun, the latter had to grant three wishes.
+According to legend, if a human was capable of capturing a Leprechaun, the latter had to grant three wishes.
 After those wishes came to pass, the Leprechaun is free to go.
-Given the fact that it’s really hard to catch one.
-But, when it happens, they manage to flee away using their deceptive skills.
+Given the fact that it’s really hard to catch one, there are only a few tales surrounding the leprechaun.
+But, even if it happens, they usually manage to flee using their deceptive skills.

 Why are the Leprechauns One of the Symbols of Ireland?

-The reason that those little-bodied fairies became associated with Ireland is its popular in folklore.
+The reason that those little-bodied fairies became associated with Ireland is its popularity in folklore.
 However, the origin of the Leprechauns is quite confusing as they were found in multiple sources of folklore.
-Despite the sources it showed up in, they became popular around Ireland and Scotland.
+Despite the many sources Leprechauns it showed up in, they became popular around Ireland and Scotland.

 Even the world associate the Leprechauns’ symbols with the Celtic culture, and Ireland in particular.
 On the other hand, the earliest Leprechaun’s story that the world knows is “Adventure of Fergus”.
 It’s a medieval tale that is quite popular in Irish mythology.
 Thus, that is how the Leprechauns are usually associated with the symbols of Ireland.